 I belong to a local post and renewed my membership online.
 When will I get my membership card?

-National Headquarters usually updates the records within 24-48 hours to reflect the dues payment.
+National Headquarters usually updates the records within 24 to 48 hours to reflect the dues payment.
 Your Department Headquarters is also notified and your post Adjutant receives notification through the post officer's version of the myLegion.org website.
 Your pre-printed annual membership card is at your post and it should be forwarded to you after they review the notification of your renewal.
 If you don't receive it in a timely manner, contact your post Adjutant for assistance.

 I received a membership invitation in the mail and it says I can also join online at a special website shown on the application.
 If I join online, will I still get my membership card and the free gift mentioned in the letter?